Jbsco/EDAPGui/readme.md

+Slight modifications have been made in this fork to resolve waypoint inconsistencies with my Odyssey client.
+Input routines at the galaxy and system maps have been altered.

 See [ChangeLog](/ChangeLog.md) for latest updates<br>
 Join discord if need support or wish to provide inputs on new features:  https://discord.gg/HCgkfSc
 <br>